-I am a Ph.D. student in Computer Science at Oregon State University.
-I finished my B.Sc. in Computer Science and Engineering from Shahjalal University of Science and Technology,Bangladesh in 2007 and after working in the industry for 4 years, started my Ph.D. at OSU.
-Here at OSU I am in the Human-Computer Interaction (HCI) research group.
+I am an Assistant Professor of Informatics in the Donald Bren School of Information and Computer Science at the University of California, Irvine.
 My research focus is on software engineering in general and combining software testing, analysis and data mining to come up with better tools and techniques in particular.
-I am advised by Carlos Jensen.

 PhD in Computer Science expected graduation, 2018